-As stated in The Bible Toolbox, part 1, we believe that people possess the capabilities to comprehend and understand the message of the Bible through a careful and prayerful reading of God’s Word.
+As stated in a previous post What Tools do you need to understand the Bible, we believe that people possess the capabilities to comprehend and understand the message of the Bible through a careful and prayerful reading of God’s Word.
 In this part of the “toolbox”, we will briefly consider: the Bible as the Source of Truth and the Bible provides Direction for Daily Living.

 About one thousand years earlier, King David of Israel said of God’s word, “The law of the LORD is perfect, reviving the soul; the testimony of the LORD is sure, making wise the simple; the precepts of the LORD are right, rejoicing the heart; the commandment of the LORD is pure, enlightening the eyes; the fear of the LORD is clean, enduring forever; the rules of the LORD are true, and righteous altogether” (Psalm 19:7-9, ESV).